 ⚫ Built-in user and entity behavioral analytics (UEBA) help in identifying threats and their potential impact.
 Using baseline behavioral profiles of organizations and ML capabilities, Sentinel can detect anomalous behavior, its sensitivity, compromised assets and its impact radius.
 Based on this, security teams can further prioritize their investigation and incident handling.

-How much does Azure Sentinel cost?
+How much does Microsoft Sentinel cost?

-Azure Sentinel provides a flexible and predictable pricing model including pay-as-you-go (default model) and commitment tiers.
+Microsoft Sentinel provides a flexible and predictable pricing model including pay-as-you-go (default model) and commitment tiers.
 It is billed based on the volume of data ingested and stored in the log analytics workspace.
-Azure Sentinel and Log Analytics are charged separately based on the selected pricing plan.
+Microsoft Sentinel and Log Analytics are charged separately based on the selected pricing plan.
 In the case where the usage exceeds a selected tier, the user will be billed for the ingestion beyond the commitment tier.

 When choosing the commitment tier, billing is on a fixed fee basis on the selected capacity tier.
 Companies can save up to 60% on the service cost with a commitment tier as compared to a pay-as-you-go model.
 Users can either increase or decrease (every 31 days) their commitment tier capacity based on their usage.